 In 1838, Lieutenant Charles T. Platt noted in an inspection report that while Buffalo’s stone tower was currently adequate for the bustling ship traffic, what was a problem was the “insufficiency of the present entrance to the harbor.”
 The report describes how Buffalo’s harbor was an elongated shape, being defined by the narrow but deep Buffalo Creek.
 The 1833 tower was erected on a substantial pier near the harbor’s entrance, but at this juncture the crowd of vessels was noted to be “of serious inconvenience.”

 The Annual Report of the Lighthouse Board of 1890, recorded that the timbers and foundation beneath both the fog bell and the keeper’s quarters were replaced.
-Also noted, was that the fog bell was ineffective, and should be replaced with a steam fog signal at an estimated cost of $4,300.
-After repeated requests, funding was made available in August of 1892, and a ten-inch, steam powered fog whistle was completed at the station and ready for operation on September 30, 1893.
+Also noted, was that the fog bell was ineffective and needed to be replaced by a steam fog signal at an estimated cost of $4,300.
+After repeated requests, funding was made available in August 1892, and a ten-inch, steam-powered fog whistle was completed at the station and ready for operation on September 30, 1893.
 To make room for the fog signal house, the lighthouse was moved from the center of the crib to its northwest corner.
 The fog signal originally made a three-second blast every thirty seconds, but in 1895 this was changed to a single blast per minute after the signal was deemed “an annoyance to the people of Buffalo.”
 In addition, “a concave structure constructed somewhat on the principle of a parabolic reflector” was placed behind the whistle to “divert the sound waves from the city and toward the lake.”

 According to the 1899 Annual Report of the Lighthouse Board, the tower’s lantern was raised twelve feet to provide greater visibility.
 At this time, a watchroom was added below the lantern, and the oil room and fog bell machinery were relocated beneath the keeper’s quarters.
 A new smokestack was also supplied for the fog signal boilers, which were themselves replaced in 1900.
 Despite these improvements, the breakwater station was subjected to numerous collisions during these years, including an incident with a tugboat in 1899, a barge in 1900, a freighter in 1909, and the steamer Norseman in 1910.

 The station’s four-panel Fresnel lens turned “on a combination mercury pot and ball bearing support,” producing a white flash every five seconds.
-The strength of the light, provided by an oil vapor lamp, was estimated at 180,000 candlepower and had a range of 15 ¾ miles.
-Twin, twenty-two horsepower engines, ran the air compressor for the fog signal.
+The light, whose source was an oil vapor lamp, had a strength of 180,000 candlepower and a range of 15 ¾ miles.
+Twin, twenty-two horsepower engines ran the air compressor for the fog signal.
 A stored air reserve could be employed both for starting the engines and for operating the signal itself, if there were a delay in powering up the compressors.
 A pump that drew from either the lake or the cistern in the cellar furnished water for the station.
-The cellar also held a coal bin, oil tanks, air receivers and a paint room.
+The cellar also held a coal bin, oil tanks, air receivers, and a paint room.